aptuitiv/cacao/README.md

 `bower install 'https://github.com/aptuitiv/cacao.git' --save`

-At the bare minimum the main Cacao file, `_cacao.scss`, must be imported at the top of your projects stylesheet.
+At the bare minimum the main Cacao file, `_cacao.scss`, must be imported at the top of your project's stylesheet.

     /* main.scss */